gianni-rosato/svt-av1-psy/Docs/Appendix-Reference-Scaling.md

 Dynamic mode only works in 1-pass CBR low-delay mode, it requires a collection of buffer level and QP (or qindex) to determine which to be used, the original resolution or downscaling in two stages.
-In SVT-AV1 encoder, picture buffer level and QP is determined in the Rate Control process.
+In SVT-AV1 encoder, picture buffer level and QP are determined in the Rate Control process.
 So, the pictures already in pipeline should keep their current resolution, the new scaling denominator will be performed on new input pictures.